Quillraven/Fleks/ReadMe.md

 There are two systems in Fleks:

-- `IntervalSystem`: system without relation to entities.
+- `IntervalSystem`: system without relation to entities
-- `IteratingSystem`: system with relation to entities of a specific component configuration.
+- `IteratingSystem`: system with relation to entities of a specific component configuration

 `IntervalSystem` has two optional arguments:

-- `tickRate`: defines the time in milliseconds when the system should be updated.
-Default is 0 means that it gets called every time `world.update` is called
+- `interval`: defines the time in milliseconds when the system should be updated.
+Default is `EachFrame` which means that it gets called every time `world.update` is called
+    - The other interval option is `Fixed` which takes a step time in milliseconds and runs the system with that fixed time step
 - `enabled`: defines if the system will be processed or not.
-Default value is true.
+Default value is true

 `IteratingSystem` extends `IntervalSystem` but in addition it requires you to specify the relevant components of entities which the system will iterate over.
 There are three class annotations to define this component configuration: